Editing and Proofreading at Their Best —

 To discuss your project, email me at:

 From “Spark to Finish,” I can take you all the way through each phase of your book — including writing, editing, and self-publishing mentoring.
 You don’t need to seek out trustworthy help for each phase of your book.
 It’s all right here.

 CONTACT DETAILS: Location: Oakland, California, USA / Phone: (510) 465-3935 Pacific Time / Email: firstname.lastname@example.org / Consultations: in-person, by phone, or by Skype

 KINDS AND LEVELS OF EDITING

 There is more than one kind of editing.
-A good editor will use one, two, or all three to bring your manuscript up to professional, publishable level.
+A good editor will use one, two, or all three to bring your manuscript up to a professional, publishable level.
 I offer all three, as needed.

 Copyediting.
 Copyediting deals primarily with the mechanics of grammar, spelling, and sentence structure so that your manuscript has the professional-level dignity it deserves.
 If your written work is in a field that follows a particular style guide (such as The Chicago Manual of Style, or APA format), the copyeditor will make sure your writing follows that style accurately.
 Footnotes, references, and bibliography (if applicable) also fall under copyediting.